Vistula: World War II

 The Polish September campaign included battles over control of the mouth of the Vistula, and of the city of Gdańsk, close to the river delta.
 During the Invasion of Poland (1939), after the initial battles in Pomerelia, the remains of the Polish Army of Pomerania withdrew to the southern bank of the Vistula.
 After defending Toruń for several days, the army withdrew further south under pressure of the overall strained strategic situation, and took part in the main battle of Bzura.

 The Auschwitz complex of concentration camps was at the confluence of the Vistula and the Soła rivers.
 Ashes of murdered Auschwitz victims were dumped into the river.

 During World War II prisoners of war from the Nazi Stalag XX-B camp were assigned to cut ice blocks from the River Vistula.
 The ice would then be transported by truck to the local beer houses.

 The 1944 Warsaw Uprising was planned with the expectation that the Soviet forces, who had arrived in the course of their offensive and were waiting on the other side of the Vistula River in full force, would help in the battle for Warsaw.
 However, the Soviets let down the Poles, stopping their advance at the Vistula and branding the insurgents as criminals in radio broadcasts.

 In early 1945, in the Vistula–Oder Offensive, the Red Army crossed the Vistula and drove the German Wehrmacht back past the Oder river in Germany.

+After the war in late 1946, the former Austrian SS member Amon Göth was sentenced to death and hanged on 13 September at the Montelupich Prison in Kraków, not far from the site of the Płaszów camp, the camp of which he was commandant throughout The Holocaust.
+His remains were cremated and the ashes thrown in the Vistula River.